IB Economics The Evolution of Money

-Discover how money evolved from silver shekels to Bitcoin, the three key functions that make something 'money,' and why cryptocurrency might (or might not) be the future of finance, explained for IB Economics students
+Discover and learn how money evolved from silver shekels to Bitcoin, and why cryptocurrency might or might not be the future of finance.
+Master IB Economics

 IB ECONOMICS HLIB ECONOMICS MACROECONOMICSIB ECONOMICSIB ECONOMICS SL